Caroline-A/Medical_education/Search_strategy.md

 OR "surgical educat*" OR "surgery educat*" OR "surgical train*" OR "surgery train*" OR "medical school*" OR "medical degree*" OR "medicine degree*" OR "medical diploma*" OR "medical student*" OR "medicine student*"
-OR "undergraduate medic*" OR "postgraduate medic*"
-OR "medical clerkship*" OR "clinical clerkship*"
+OR "undergraduate medic*" OR "postgraduate medic*"  OR "post graduate medic*" OR "medical clerkship*" OR "clinical clerkship*"
 OR "medical rotation*" OR "medical placement*"
 OR "registrar*" OR "medical intern*"